 JQS.exe stands for Java Quick Starter and is part of Oracle’s Java program.
-Java Quick Starter has been included in Java since version 6 update 10.
-It is designed to improve the initial startup time for some Java applets and applications.
+Java Quick Starter has been included in Java for many years (since version 6 update 10) – it is designed to improve the initial startup time for some Java applets and applications.
 To achieve this, jqs.exe runs continually in the background which is why you may see it in Task Manager.

-If you don’t use Java regularly/daily then all that pre-fetching of files (and jqs.exe itself) is a complete waste of your computer’s valuable resources – it is impacting your computer’s performance every day for no benefit.
-Also, we can’t say we have ever really noticed any increase in speed of Java applet startup that JQS is supposed to provide…
+If you don’t use Java regularly/daily then all that pre-fetching of files (and jqs.exe itself) is a complete waste of your computer’s valuable resources – it may impact your computer’s performance every day for no benefit.
+Also, we can’t say we have ever actually noticed any increase in speed of Java applet startup that JQS is supposed to assist with…

 How Often Is Java Used?
-According to new research, only 0.2 of all the websites in the world still use Java -web based games like Runescape are the most obvious survivors although most online games have now switched to using Flash Player instead.
-In our opinion, Java is only installed on many computers because people think they still need it – 80% of our readers have it installed but we are sure that very few ever actually use it.
+According to research, only 0.2% of all the websites in the world still use Java – web based games like Runescape are the most obvious survivors although most online games now use Adobe’s Flash Player instead.
+In our opinion, Java is only installed on so many computers because people think they still need it – 80% of our readers have it installed but we are sure that very few ever actually use it.

 How To Disable Jqs.exe?
 The easiest way to disable jqs.exe for all users of a computer is: